The Fascinating Microbiome

 There is increasing evidence that suggests changes in the gut microbiota are involved in common gut disorders such as irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) and may also play a role in stress-related disorders such as anxiety and depression.

-What we do know is the gut microbiota in people with IBS usually contain a lower overall number of different bacteria, they are less stable, and have different types and amounts of bacteria than a healthy person.
+What we do know is the gut microbiota in people with IBS usually contain a lower overall number of different bacteria, they are less stable, have different types and amounts, and/or different species, of bacteria than a healthy person.

 An effective dietary approach to managing the symptoms of IBS is the low FODMAP diet.
 It’s interesting to note that there are some changes to the microbiome as a result of following this diet since there are certain foods that are excluded from the diet.